 - Do not use compressed air to blow off the joint.
 Compressed air contains moisture and oil contaminants.

-- Clean the joint with a stainless wire brush only after solvent cleaning.
+You can clean the joint with a stainless wire brush only after solvent cleaning.
 Wire brushing prior to cleaning embeds hydrocarbons and other contaminants in the metal surface, as well as transfers these undesirable elements to the brush — which then makes the brush unsuitable for cleaning.

-- Clean all wire brushes and cutting tools frequently to prevent the transfer of contaminants to the weld joint and, if possible, keep dedicated brushes solely for welding aluminum to minimize opportunities for contamination.
+Clean all wire brushes and cutting tools frequently to prevent the transfer of contaminants to the weld joint and, if possible, keep dedicated brushes solely for welding aluminum to minimize opportunities for contamination.